inspiremd/Model-generation/README.md

 Note
 Antechamber is taking a long time (~10 minutes) to run on my computer here, as is OpenMM.
 I found it took long on tetrazole rings.
 Dave had issues with phosphates & things that should be charged.
+Something is going wrong with 2_mmgbsa for -n 1.
+It runs locally and on Summit's login nodes, but when submitted through jsrun.